Why Diversity Should Matter to You

 Age Diversity Unknown

 The traditional college student ranges in age from 18 to 22.
-For most of the colleges within our database, we were able to determine the age distribution of the undergraduate student body.
+For most of the colleges within our database, we were able to determine the age range of the undergraduate student body.
 However, we were not able to do so for Alabama A & M University, as the information is not available.